A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Limits, challenges, and future research directions

 \textbf{Heterogeneity.} The majority of current GNN models are designed to deal with homogeneous graphs, where nodes and edges are all of the same nature.
 As a result, it would be challenging to use these GNNs with heterogeneous graphs which have different types of nodes and edges or different inputs.
 Therefore, further research is necessary to develop GNN models that can effectively capture the interactions between various types of nodes and edges.

 \textbf{Explainability.} A crucial aspect for GNN models is explainability, intended as the ability to interpret and understand the decision-making processes implemented in them.
-Despite their attempt to explicitly model spatial relationships between series, GNNs are often considered as ``black box" models.
+Despite their attempt to explicitly model spatial relationships between series, GNNs are often considered as \enquote{black box} models.
 Remarkably, none of the selected papers adequately tackle the concept of explainability.
 Some models are claimed to be explainable because of the integration of non-linear physical laws (e.g., Ref.~\cite{art_401}), while other papers claim explainability on the basis of the possibility to visualize a graph (e.g., Ref.~\cite{art_360}) or because they present a feature aggregation form that can be intuitively understood.
 In addition, other approaches focus on determining feature importance through tools such as Captum \cite{Captum}, which enables the interpretation and understanding of PyTorch model predictions by exploring the features that contribute to a specific outcome (e.g., Ref.~\cite{art_361}).
 This highlights a research gap in this area.
-However, recent literature is beginning to investigate this important topic.
-For instance, few papers studied perturbation-based explanation methods, which however have proven to be somewhat ineffective, as reported in Ref.~\cite{interpret_3}.
+However, recent literature is beginning to investigate this important topic, as also discussed in \cite{art_700}.
+For instance, few papers studied perturbation-based explanation methods.
 Other approaches, such as GNNExplainer \cite{interpret_2}, aim to identify a small subset of node features that have a crucial role in GNN's predictions, as in Ref.~\cite{art_349, art_357}.
 Recently, some researchers have started to explore graph counterfactuals as a means of generating explanations, as reviewed in Ref.~\cite{interpret_1}.
+For a recent survey on GNNs for explainable AI see Ref.~\cite{Nandan2025}.